PDF: | English | Chinese | Spanish | Vietnamese | Tagalog |

 Capacity Limitation Requirements

-- Capacity limitations apply to every indoor room or area in a facility that members of the public visit in order to engage in activities subject to the State’s COVID-19 rules (not including, for example, hallways, stairwells, and bathrooms).
-Rooms or areas that are subject to capacity limitations are considered “capacity-limited rooms/areas.”
+- Blueprint capacity limitations apply to every indoor room or area in a facility that members of the public visit in order to engage in activities subject to the State’s COVID-19 rules (not including, for example, hallways, stairwells, and bathrooms).
+Rooms or areas that are subject to Blueprint capacity limitations are considered “capacity-limited rooms/areas.”

-- Capacity limitations apply on a room-by-room or area-by-area basis, not on a facility-wide basis.
+- Blueprint capacity limitations apply on a room-by-room or area-by-area basis, not on a facility-wide basis.
 A business must ensure that each capacity-limited room/area’s specific Reduced Maximum Capacity is not exceeded.

-- Example: A business is subject to a capacity limitation from the State.
+- Example: A business is subject to a capacity limitation under the State’s Blueprint.
 The business’s facility has two rooms, Room A and Room B. Room A has a Reduced Maximum Capacity of 25, and Room B has a Reduced Maximum Capacity of 10.
-The business must follow the Reduced Maximum Capacity for each room separately and may not allow more than 25 people into Room A or more than 10 people into Room B even if the business’s total capacity of 35 is not exceeded.
+The business must follow the Reduced Maximum Capacity for each room separately and may not allow more than 25 people into Room A or more than 10 people into Room B, even if the business’s total capacity of 35 is not exceeded.

-- Capacity limitations apply to both members of the public and personnel.
-A room/area’s Reduced Maximum Capacity sets the maximum number of people, including both members of the public and personnel, who may be present in that room/area at one time.
+- A room/area’s Reduced Maximum Capacity sets the maximum number of people, including both members of the public and personnel, who may be present in that room/area at one time.

 - Calculating Reduced Maximum Capacity